Three mental health breaks that you can do every day: An Anxiety Therapist in Madison, WI gives tips

 Nicole Pajer wrote a great article on Huffington Post about how to sneak in mental health breaks.
 I was a featured contributor, and if you haven’t seen it it’s worth checking out.
 In it you can find 12 easy things to do throughout your day to improve your mental health.
 Today I’ll expand on stretch breaks (discussed in the article), and talk about two other mental health breaks that you can do every day!

 Adding the following mental health breaks into your day will take as little as a few moments.
 It could take a few minutes, or more, if you want.
+If you’re Highly Sensitive, small breaks are especially helpful to combat overstimulation.
 For all of these resets, it can be helpful to put post-it notes around the house in places where you are doing the resets or phone reminders.
 Bonus: taking mental health breaks is a great way to prevent burnout!

 Mental health break #1: Notice and release tension in your jaw or shoulders